Eltaurus-Lt/Anki-Card-Templates/README.md

 > <details>
 >   <summary>Enabling LaTeX mode:</summary>
 >
 > > [This mode](#latex) should be used whenever the [**answer Field**](#5-changing-the-answer-field) for a Card contains a LaTeX expression (not when the equation is presented as a [question](#question-types) and the Card expects you to answer with the plain-text name of the formula, for example).
-It functions as a complementary setting to any of [the answer input methods](#input-methods).
-When the LaTeX mode is enabled on a typing Card, the LaTeX source code will be expected to be entered during reviews (enclosing `\(` and `\)` can be omitted).
-The typed answer is then automatically converted and compared to the original equation in the Card's answer Field.
+It functions as a complementary setting to any of the [answer input methods](#input-methods).
+A typing Card in the LaTeX mode expects the equation source code to be entered during reviews (enclosing `\(` and `\)` can be freely omitted).
+The typed answer is then automatically converted and compared to the original formula in the Card's answer Field.
+To enable the LaTeX mode:
 > >
 > > 1.
 Open [the Card Type editor](#relevant-anki-windows)
 > > 2.
 Add "eq" to the list of classes for the front container element (similarly to the "nkeys" attribute for multiple-choice and tapping inputs above):